Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # Modal GUIs
 ## Motivation
-Khitchdee is developing a CAD tool based on a hexaginal grid.
+Khitchdee is developing a CAD tool based on a hexagonal grid.
 This Modal-GUIs toolkit is an internal toolkit to facilitate our CAD tool dev.
 We are using it to develop Hex-map, a toolkit for designing Modal apps on a hex-grid.
 Our CAD tool will be developed using Hex-map.